Summer’s heat and humidity can be unpleasant for anyone, but they can be especially unpleasant if you’re pregnant.

 - Wear open-toed shoes or sandals and order shoes a half size or one size up, if needed

 - Wear loose-fitting clothing and remove any jewelry that is too constricting

 - Reduce your salt intake, but don’t eliminate it

 - Drink fluids!

 - Try going for a walk, but limit your exercise to times of the day when the temperature is coolest

 Warmer temperatures aren’t an excuse to let your exercise routine go by the wayside.

-“An active pregnancy can prevent complications like high blood pressure and blood sugar, postpartum depression, and even help ease pregnancy symptoms like back pain, difficulty sleeping, decreased energy and mood swings,” says Dr. Stuck.
+“An active pregnancy can prevent complications like high blood pressure and blood sugar, postpartum depression, and even help ease pregnancy symptoms like back pain, difficulty sleeping, decreased energy and mood swings,” says Dr. Eisenhuth.

 Instead of breaking a sweat midday, opt to move your exercise routine indoors or to the beginning or end of day when it is cooler and the sun has gone down.
 Make sure you’re staying hydrated with water and sports drinks to replace fluid and salt lost during your workout.